meet the families of chevron richmond

 a family tradition that spans generations

-“That’s what I knew, my dad coming home in his blue coveralls,” said Ruben Ramirez Jr., who grew up near the Richmond Refinery, where he currently works as a relief supervisor for the planning and scheduling of machinery.
+“That’s what I knew, my dad coming home in his blue coveralls,” said Ruben Ramirez Jr., who grew up near Chevron Richmond, where he currently works as a relief supervisor for the planning and scheduling of machinery.
 “I just knew I wanted to be a Chevron employee like my dad.”

 His father, Ruben Ramirez Sr., who retired in September after finishing a project at the Tengiz Field in Kazakhstan, has a similar childhood memory.
 He remembers seeing his uncle drive past his Richmond home on the way to the refinery.
-That home – on A Street and Barrett Avenue – had been purchased by Rueben Sr.’s grandfather, Jesus Antonio Ramirez, who retired in 1958 after 14 years at the Richmond Refinery.
+That home – on A Street and Barrett Avenue – had been purchased by Rueben Sr.’s grandfather, Jesus Antonio Ramirez, who retired in 1958 after 14 years at Chevron Richmond.

 Then there’s the “Uncles and Aunts” including Frank, Daniel, Rachel, Cuco, Adrian and Richard – in all, some 10 members of the family have worked for Chevron at one time, including two cousins presently.
 Daniel and Adam are both working as operators.